enders-o/video-streaming-service/README.md

 ## database - Database Service
 - Programming language: **SQL**
 - Database: **MariaDB**
+    - MariaDB used as an alternative to MySQL for MacOS
     - Columns: video_name and video_path
+    - video_name is the name of the video
     - video_path is the corresponding url of the s3bucket
     - Writes to db once video is uploaded

-    - MariaDB used as an alternative to MySQL for MacOS
+The database service uses MariaDB to store the video name and url of an uploaded video.
+The name and url are attached to an INT primary key.
+When the upload service is called, it writes the name and url to the s3 bucket to the database.
+Then, once the streaming service is called, it requests the stored name and associated url from the database.